natanbs/Jenkins-Terraform/README.md

 In this post, we will demonstrate how multiple Terraform lifecycle infrastructures can be easily and dynamically managed and maintained per environment with Jenkins.

 ### Terraform:
-Terraform introduces infrastructure as a code and provides the ability to create, update and destroy any kind of component and environemt infrastructures in the cloud.
+Terraform introduces infrastructure as a code and provides the ability to create, update and destroy any kind of component and environment infrastructures in the cloud.
 Once provided with the credentials, region, and the required resources, it will be able to create the requested infrastructure.

 Basic Terraform concepts are explained to understand the project's workflow:

 #### Terraform env:
-An infrastructure created by terraforrm code.
+An infrastructure created by terraform code.
 In this project it is just one VPC and a couple of EC2s.
 But it could be a very complex infrastructure of many VPCs, EC2s,RDS, load-balancing, peering, transit gateway, route53 etc.

 #### Terraform init:
 Prior to running the code, terraform checks for all the required components needed for the implementation like aws client (It will use it's own), any 3rd party modules like key-pair in this project etc.